-- CA TCR California's TCR regulations are slightly different than the federal TCR regulations, such as requirements for weekly coliform monitoring.
-In July 2021, DDW updated the state regulations to reflect the federal Revised Total Coliform Rule (rTCR).
-Therefore, the Drinking Water Program staff was tracking violations for both the rTCR and state TCR for the first half of year 2021. - 2.
+- CA TCR and rTCR In July 2021, DDW updated the state bacteriological regulations (formerly CA TCR) to reflect the federal Revised Total Coliform Rule (rTCR).
+Bacteriological safety of California drinking water is now monitored through the rTCR federal requirements.
+Unresolved pre-2022 CA TCR violations are counted in this report with California-specific violations in Table 21. - 2.
 Secondary Standards California regulates the contaminants or water quality constituents in the following table for aesthetic effects, including taste, odor, and appearance.
-All CWSs must monitor for these contaminants on a regular basis to determine compliance with Secondary MCLs, which are also called "consumer acceptance contaminant levels" (or "consumer acceptance contaminant level ranges" for certain constituents).
+CWS sources must be monitored for these contaminants on a regular basis to determine compliance with Secondary MCLs, which are also called "consumer acceptance contaminant levels" (or "consumer acceptance contaminant level ranges" for certain constituents).